Don’t you hate the big nuisance of grease-clogged drains?

 1. Boiling Hot Water Method

-If you plan to clean the clogged drain pipes, boiling hot water is a great way to flush kitchen drains.
+If you plan to clean the clogged drain pipes, boiling hot water is a great way to flush drains.
 However, you must first check if your pipes are metal or plastic.
 Plastic pipes will quickly melt with the heat from the boiling water, which can cause more damage to your property.

 Pour the boiling water down the metal drain pipe, which will cause the grease and cooking oil to flush out, leaving your drain pipe clean once again.
 You can repeat the process if the problem persists.